InfluxGraph/influxgraph/README.rst

 The easiest way to do this is to use the Graphite plugin in InfluxDB with a configured template which can be used as-is in `InfluxGraph`_ configuration, see `Full Configuration Example`_ section for details.
 This presumes existing metrics collection agents are using the Graphite line protocol to write to InfluxDB via its Graphite input service.

 If, on the other hand, native `InfluxDB`_ metrics collection agents like `Telegraf <https://www.influxdata.com/time-series-platform/telegraf/>`_ are used, that data can too be exposed as Graphite metrics by writing appropriate template(s) in Graphite-API configuration alone.

+See `Telegraf default configuration template <https://github.com/InfluxGraph/influxgraph/wiki/Telegraf-default-configuration-template>`_ for an example of this.

 By default, the storage plugin makes no assumptions that data is tagged, per InfluxDB default Graphite service template configuration as below::